Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experimental details

-\paragraph{Delaunay triangulation} For Delaunay triangulation we adapt the hypergraph refiner to the graph prediction case.
-We replace $\phi_{\EDG}$ with $\phi_{\VRT}$ and apply weight sharing in the incidence MLP, to reflect the symmetry of undirected graphs.
-We apply the same neural networks for both $\phi_{\VRT}$ and $\phi_{\INC}$ as in the previous experiments, but increase the latent dimensions to $d{=}256$, resulting in $595201$ trainable parameters.
+\paragraph{Setup.} We increase the latent dimensions to $d{=}256$, resulting in 595201 trainable parameters.
 This notably differs to Set2Graph, which increases the parameter count to $5918742$ \citep{serviansky2020set2graph}, an order of magnitude larger.
-The total training, for the results in Table~\ref{tab:convex hull results}, is less than 9 hours on a single GTX 1080 Ti and 10 CPU cores.
+The total training time is less than 9 hours on a single GTX 1080 Ti and 10 CPU cores.